 Back in 2016, we flew from the States and landed in Europe for our first trip to Europe.
-For the first six weeks, we lived out of a tent as we road tripped through Norway, Ireland, and Germany.
-Then, we rented an RV, or camper as they call them in Europe, and road tripped through 13 more countries in western Europe and the UK.
-It was incredible and a life changing experience to say the least.
+For the first six weeks, we lived out of a tent as we road-tripped through Norway, Ireland, and Germany.
+Then, we rented an RV, or camper as they call them in Europe, and road-tripped through 13 more countries in Western Europe and the UK.
+It was an incredible and life-changing experience, to say the least.

 While we still ventured into the big cities, our main goal was to find great destinations to hike, surf, and rock climb.
 If you too want to immerse yourself in culture, gorgeous nature, and seek adventure, try one (or all) of these great European itineraries.